Rucal-Data-Solutions/datalakefoundation/README.md

 - **Fallback**: If an invalid timestamp is provided, the system will log an error and fall back to the current time.
 - **Disclaimer**: The date is not checked for temporal succession, meaning that if an earlier date is used, anomalies (especially in historic processing) may occur.

+## Scala 2.13 Migration
+Databricks Runtime 16.4 LTS introduces Scala 2.13 support.
+The project now uses Scala 2.13.12 with Spark 3.5.1 and Delta Lake 3.3.1 to match this runtime.
+Review custom code and dependencies for compatibility with Scala 2.13 when upgrading your environment.

 ## Notes
 This documentation is a work in progress.
 For additional details or questions, please contact the maintainer.